 It allows you to adjust the visibility of screens or elements.
 Visibility in Elements allows you to regulate visibility based on a specific state or condition.
 For each element, you can make it always visible, hidden, or visible and hidden depending on a condition.

-Kuika contains system actions such as Arithmetic, Authorization, Condition, Device, Export, GeoLocation, Local Storage, Multi Language, Navigation, Notification, Payment Stripe, UI Control, Trigger, Process Automation, Process Administration and String Operations.
+Kuika contains system actions such as Arithmetic, Authorization, Condition, Device, Export, Geolocation, Invers, Local Storage, Multi Language, Navigation, Notification, Payment, UI Control, Process Administration, Process Automation, Trigger, Process Automation, Process Administration and String Operations.

 In addition to system actions, you can also use SQL actions that you create yourself.